In this guide

 The honest answer, for most workers in most circumstances: probably less than you might expect.

-Is it legally required?
-For the majority of support worker roles in Australia, no. There is currently no blanket legislative requirement that a support worker must hold a Certificate III to perform their role.
-The compliance requirements that do exist — NDIS Worker Screening Checks, police checks, Working with Vulnerable People registration — are separate obligations and apply regardless of whether you hold the certificate.
-Some specific employers or facilities may list the Certificate III as a hiring or role requirement under their own policies, so it is worth checking your specific situation — but it is not a universal legal mandate across the sector.
+For the majority of support worker roles in Australia, no. There is no blanket legislative requirement to hold a Certificate III.
+The compliance obligations that do exist — NDIS Worker Screening Checks, police checks, Working with Vulnerable People registration — are separate and apply regardless of qualification held.
+Some specific employers may require it under their own policies, so check your specific situation.

 Maria — residential aged care, standard award

 Maria has been a personal care worker for four years with no formal qualification.
-Her employer has classified her based on her duties — personal care, medication prompting, documentation.
-If Maria completes the Certificate III, her employer reviews her situation and finds she is already classified at the level consistent with her responsibilities.
+Her employer classified her based on her duties — personal care, medication prompting, documentation.
+When Maria completes the Certificate III, her employer finds she is already classified at the level consistent with her responsibilities.
 Her pay doesn't change.
 The qualification confirms where she already was.

 Daniel — large NDIS provider, enterprise agreement